pablovalle/MT_of_VLAs/README.md

     docker run -d --gpus all -e NVIDIA_DRIVER_CAPABILITIES=all --name="mt_4_vlas" mt_4_vlas
     ```

-    If you are runing from the image we provide:
+    If using the prebuilt image:

     ```bash
     docker run -d --gpus all -e NVIDIA_DRIVER_CAPABILITIES=all --name="mt_4_vlas" pvalleentrena/mt_of_vlas
     ```

-3.  **Enter in the container and check that you see the GPUs:**
+3.  **Enter the container and verify GPU access:**

     Inside the container, run:
     ```bash